 “Know their value as you prepare your case,” Margolis said.
 “The better armed you are with facts, the better you can make the case with your boss.”

 You don’t know what you got ’till it’s gone.

 Let your boss ponder the wisdom of Joni Mitchell when you present your case for more vacation.

-“Companies are competitive with each other,” Margolis says.
+“Companies are competitive with each other,” Margolis said.
 “When you’re in there, weave in what competitors are doing.”

-Basse says she completed a competitive analysis of what her company’s competitors were paying before she went into her negotiation.
+Basse said she completed an analysis of what her company’s competitors were paying before she started negotiating.